-- 1. Types and categories of wisdom: - a.
+- 1. Types and formats of wisdom: - a.
 Types: - i.
-Speculative wisdom: analyzing what is right and wrong - ii.
-Prudential wisdom: considering what can make life better - b.
-Categories: - i.
-Monological: Presentation only of what is right and wrong. - ii.
-Dialogical: Presentation and response of what is right and wrong. - iii.
-Epigrammatic/proverbial: Pithy statements that attempt to capture in general ways what is right and wrong. - 2.
+Speculative wisdom: analyzing what is right and wrong (Job, Ecclesiastes) - ii.
+Prudential wisdom: considering what can make life better (Proverbs, Ecclesiastes) - b.
+Formats: - i.
+Monological: Presentation only of what is right and wrong (Job, Ecclesiastes) - ii.
+Dialogical: Presentation and response of what is right and wrong (Job) - iii.
+Proverbial (Epigrammatic): Pithy statements that attempt to capture in general ways what is right and wrong (Proverbs, Ecclesiastes) - 2.
 Biblical wisdom books: All the "commentary" books in the Writings bear a stroke of wisdom, but Job, Proverbs, and Ecclesiastes are those that wrestle most intimately with these issues.
 Wisdom in Proverbs is approached from a somewhat different angle than it is in Job and Ecclesiastes. - 3.
 In Proverbs: - a.
 In Proverbs, wisdom is portrayed as something humans are to pursue, as something God bestows, and as something that humans can gain and develop. - b.
 While affirming the cosmic-element of wisdom (Prov.
 8:22-36), as a whole this book focuses on the human side, treating wisdom as a God-given and dependently exercised knowledge or understanding that enables a human to perform a task or skill rightly and to make God-honoring decisions, all grounded in the fear of the Lord.
 The wise are those who seek to know and live in accordance with God's ways. - Prov.
 1:7.
 The fear of Yahweh is the beginning of knowledge; fools despise wisdom and instruction. - Prov.
 2:1-8.
-My son, if you receive my words and treasure up my commandments with you, 2making your ear attentive to wisdom and inclining your heart to understanding; 3yes, if you call out for insight and raise your voice for understanding, 4if you seek it like silver and search for it as for hidden treasures, 5then you will understand the fear of Yahweh and find the knowledge of God.
-6For Yahweh gives wisdom; from his mouth come knowledge and understanding; 7he stores up sound wisdom for the upright; he is a shield to those who walk in integrity, 8guarding the paths of justice and watching over the way of his saints.
+My son, if you receive my words and treasure up my commandments with you, making your ear attentive to wisdom and inclining your heart to understanding; yes, if you call out for insight and raise your voice for understanding, if you seek it like silver and search for it as for hidden treasures, then you will understand the fear of Yahweh and find the knowledge of God.
+For Yahweh gives wisdom; from his mouth come knowledge and understanding; he stores up sound wisdom for the upright; he is a shield to those who walk in integrity, guarding the paths of justice and watching over the way of his saints.